As AI rapidly develops so too does the vocabulary surrounding it.

 Do you need to train your own LLM to use AI successfully?
 Probably not.

-Be cautious of anyone suggesting that training an entirely new LLM is necessary; it’s often an expensive and resource-intensive process that many companies don’t require.
+Be cautious of anyone suggesting that training an entirely new LLM is necessary; it’s often an expensive and resource-intensive training process that many companies don’t require and can’t pursue without extensive computational resources.

-Interested in all things LLMs?
+Interested in all things large language models?
 You’ll love these resources:

 If training an LLM is making it capable of relevant and useful outputs, isn’t fine-tuning the same thing?

-Well, yes and no. You’re taking a pre-trained model (Llama 3, GPT-4, etc.) and training it further on a specific task or dataset.
+Well, yes and no. You’re taking a pre-trained model (Llama 3, GPT-4, etc.) and training it further on a specific task or a new dataset.

-If training an LLM gives it a high school diploma, fine-tuning gives it a university degree.
+If initial training an LLM gives it a high school diploma, fine-tuning gives it a university degree.

 Its specialism can be on anything.
 That includes information about your product and services, the needs of your customer demographic, and even complex Python code.